Frequently Asked Questions

 Will I be charged for having a Quizzle account?

 No way!
 Having a Quizzle account is and will always be 100 percent FREE!
 We're here to help you understand and improve your home, money and credit.
-That's why we offer tools that give you insight into your personal financial situation - the most popular being a free Equifax® credit report and free VantageScore® credit score.
+That's why we offer tools that give you insight into your personal financial situation - the most popular being a free TransUnion® credit report and free VantageScore® credit score.
 No catches, no trial subscriptions, no credit card needed.

 The only time we'll ever accept your credit card is when you'd like to add a little something extra.
-For example, we give you two free credit reports each year, but you may want to utilize your credit report more often.
+For example, we give you four free credit reports each year, but you may want to utilize your credit report more often.
 If that's the case, you can sign up for monthly credit reports.

 What kind of web browser do I need to use Quizzle?